jaunerc/TravelingSalesmanPy/README.md

-# TravelingSalesmanPy
+# Traveling Salesman Problem Python
-Traveling Salesman stuff written in python.
+Traveling Salesman Problem solver written in python.

+## What this repo provides
+You will find solver implementations for the Traveling Salesman Problem.
+In addition there is a ui module to visualize the algorithms.
+The latest commit includes only a greedy solver who try out every possible path to find the shortest path.

 ## The problem
 The traveling salesman problem is a well known math problem.
 Take a look at [wikipedia.org](https://en.wikipedia.org/wiki/Travelling_salesman_problem) if you need further informations about it.
 To put it in a nutshell, it asks for the shortest path that visits all cities that a traveling salesman wants to visit.